Take Down Tobacco Day Contest

 WHAT IS NATIONAL TAKE DOWN TOBACCO DAY?

 Take Down Tobacco Day, a fresh take on Kick Butts Day, is the Campaign for Tobacco-Free Kids’ signature platform for empowering people to stand up and speak out against the tobacco industry.
 The Take Down Tobacco program is a 365 day a year effort that culminates every spring with the Take Down Tobacco National Day of Action.
+Learn more on the Take Down Tobacco Day website.

 The tobacco industry peddles products that addict, sicken and kill.
 So how do they get people to use products like that?
 They have to fool them.
 They use youth-oriented marketing to make it seem cool, brightly-colored packaging to make it seem fun, and sweet flavors to make it seem harmless – all to hook another generation.
 Now, they’re trying to position themselves as “responsible” and “reformed,” as they vigorously fight efforts to reduce tobacco use and spend billions of dollars a year on marketing for their deadly and addictive products, much of it aimed at youth.
 They’ve even taken advantage of COVID-19 to push their products!
 It's time to expose all their foolery.